Our vision is to improve life conditions and opportunities for individuals, families, and communities worldwide.

 (Please note that we accept a new cohort on even-numbered years only, such as 2016, 2018, etc.)

-MEd in Educational Leadership/School Leadership Emphasis
+MEd in Educational Leadership/School Leadership Specialization

-The School Leadership emphasis develops competent educational leaders of faith, intellect, and character who have a vision and a compelling sense of purpose for the continuous improvement of schools and enhancement of learning for all.
+The School Leadership specialization develops competent educational leaders of faith, intellect, and character who have a vision and a compelling sense of purpose for the continuous improvement of schools and enhancement of learning for all.
 In this graduate program, students will acquire the knowledge and skills to facilitate, motivate, and lead high levels of learning for all students and teachers.

 The curriculum prepares students to take the state-required Administrative Praxis Examination and to apply for the Education Leadership License in the state of Utah.
 Graduates who receive their Utah State licensure can serve as leaders in educational institutions, in positions of responsibility, such as principals, directors, and superintendents in public and private organizations.